KyeMaloy97/newcontent-demo/README.md

 * If you applied the YAML and find no changes to the nav menu, or get a 400 error code, the cache and cookies created by your browser may be the cause of the problem.
 Try hard refreshing, clearing the cache and cookies or just restarting your browser.

 * Helpful pods for assessing issues with routing and new content are the two `ibm-nginx` pods and the `zen-watcher` pod.
-The logs from them can provide useful details on issues, and entering the `ibm-nginx` pod and checking for NGINX configurations can helo when looking into proxy issues.
+The logs from them can provide useful details on issues, and entering the `ibm-nginx` pod and checking for NGINX configurations can help when looking into proxy issues.